gabriel-alves-p/movie-junkies/README.md

 ##### Images

-The images used on the website were chosen solely for entertainment purpose and to match the arcade feel of the website.
+The images used on the website were chosen solely for entertainment purposes and to match the arcade feel of the website.

 ![Popcorn footer](documentation/popcorn-screenshot.jpeg)